 Debt collection agencies and creditors are permitted by law to use every means of communication available to contact debtors.
 However, there are certain rules they need to follow while doing so.
 Debtors, on the other hand, are obligated to pay their dues to the creditors.
 They can do so by consulting a non-profit debt counseling agency and developing a repayment plan.
 But during the process, debtors are entitled to privacy and respectful treatment.
 To protect creditors from harassing debtors, the American Congress passed the Fair Debt Collection Practices Act in 1977.
 The law prohibits creditors and debt collection agencies from threatening, harassing, and inappropriately and constantly contacting a debtor.
 The Fair Debt Collection Practices Act protects the debtors in the following ways:

 Debt collection agencies or creditors are forbidden by law from lying to collect debts.
 For instance, it is illegal for collectors to pose as government representatives, attorneys, or credit reporting agency representatives and claiming that the debtor has committed a crime.
-Misrepresenting the amount and getting the debtor to pay more than they owe is also a violation of the Fair Debt Collection Practices Act.
+In addition, misrepresenting the amount and getting the debtor to pay more than they owe is also a violation of the Fair Debt Collection Practices Act.

 The Fair Debt Collection Practices Act prevents collectors from pretending to be someone else.
-There have been a lot of cases reported where collectors have used the pretext of being law enforcement agents, credit reporting officials, or attorneys to force debtors to pay their money.
+There have been many cases reported where collectors have used the pretext of being law enforcement agents, credit reporting officials, or attorneys to force debtors to pay their money.
 Collectors are also denied making claims about taking legal action that they aren’t about to or permitted to.

 Debt collectors are forbidden from collecting more money than they are owed or allowed by the state.
 The act also prohibits collectors from depositing a post-dated cheque early.

-Collectors are prohibited to threaten debtors with legal actions that are not permitted.
+Collectors are prohibited from threatening debtors with legal actions that are not permitted.
 Debt collection agencies or creditors can also not threaten debtors with legal actions they intend to pursue.

 Collectors are not allowed to garnish wages or bank accounts without a court order.
-Garnishing wages is a legal procedure that directs an employer to hold a portion of an employee’s funds that are used to pay creditors.
-Even in case, the court allows wage garnishment, certain federal benefits such as student assistance, social security, and military annuities are exempt from the order.
+Garnishing wages is a legal procedure that directs an employer to hold a portion of an employee’s funds used to pay creditors.
+Even if the court allows wage garnishment, certain federal benefits such as student assistance, social security, and military annuities are exempt from the order.

 Other than these statutory damages, debtors can receive additional compensation for emotional distress and stress-related conditions.
 These conditions may include: